 The tools can also provide information that may otherwise take many hours to gather on your own.
 They may display information in unique and helpful ways that make it easier to see what’s going on in the investment world.

 All investing tools and resources won’t be a good fit for you.
 Some may promote investing strategies you don’t believe in.
-For instance, an index investor would likely never use Motley Fool’s Stock Advisor.
+For instance, an index investor or Boglehead would likely never use Motley Fool’s Stock Advisor.

 Most important features of investing tools and resources